-The incredible cast provide a highly engaging insight into what family life could be like for the people in power when things start to go wrong.
+The incredible cast provides a highly engaging insight into what family life could be like for the people in power when things start to go wrong.

 The drama is inspired by real events and offers a highly realistic insight into what it can feel like to fight against “the man” in a corrupt environment.

-Only recently released in February 2022, an Artificially Intelligent Guide to Love is a unique audio drama insight into the realities of what love is, from the perspective of carious stories and poems.
+Only recently released in February 2022, an Artificially Intelligent Guide to Love is a unique audio drama insight into the realities of what love is from the perspective of various stories and poems.

 This unique dramatic experience was actually created in collaboration with a machine learning system for the BBC Radio 4 Drama Sounds collection.

 10. Vital Signs by Ben Musgrave

 A radio show aired on BBC Radio 4, Vital Signs is a story by Ben Musgrave about a title character also named Ben.
 The protagonist has a severe phobia of the heart, blood, and medical interventions.